Treaty of Monzón: Effects

 "Broken faith, false promises, secret intrigues, plain trickeries, 'Yea' in the mouth, and 'Nay' in the heart, have between them ended in a treaty...full of treachery and injury to Venice, Savoy, and the Grisons, with the sole end of satisfying Spain, since all the advantages are on her side."

 They had all been tricked into thinking France was helping them, when France under Richelieu was only interested in itself.
 Furthermore, the aforementioned parties were angry that they were not included in the negotiations.
 More specifically, the Grisons disliked how their rights had been just traded away without their approval.
 The Venetians did not like the destruction of the forts that could protect Venice.
 The Duke of Savoy was insulted due to his not gaining anything and because his son received an offer to be Louis' Lieutenant in Italy.
 The Dutch and English were upset due to Richelieu giving them false thoughts of a league against Spain via the Treaty of Compiègne and the marriage of Henrietta Maria to Charles I.

 Richelieu pretended to be very unhappy about the treaty, blaming du Fargis.
 Next, he worked on pacifying his allies.
-The Duke of Savoy was pleased when he earned a chance to get the title of King.
+The Duke of Savoy was pleased when he earned a chance to get the title of king.
 Venice and the Grisons were given excuses, while the English were assured that the French would help them in future endeavors.

-Thus, Richelieu achieved what he wanted to in Valtelline, namely preventing total Habsburg control of the valley, at the cost of gaining the reputation of a crafty politician.
+Historical assessment

+The result of the treaty of Monzon is a topic of debate.
+Richelieu wrote in his memoirs that he had 'made Spanish pride bend' and restored liberty to the passes..
+Early historians agreed with this ascertion, Jules Michelet wrote 'France, master of the Valtellina by arms dictated the peace of Monzon to Spain.' with Grison historian Conrad Meyer Von Knonau also writing 'France forced Spain and the Three Leagues to accept a solution serving its own interest.
+Some Modern assessments also similarly state The Treaty of Monzon was 'negotiated under French intiative and pressure.' forcing Spain to recognize France's right to intervene in Italy.

+However, other historians disagree with this ascertion, and suggest the treaty was more favourable to Spain.
+Wilson writes 'Monzon represented a serious reversal for Richelieu' and that that 'Spain had won the first round.'

+Others provide a more balanced viewpoint, that Monzon was a Strategic Stalemate and that it was a religious victory for the catholicism but a political compromise.